In recent years more and more schools are electing to encourage students to bring their own portable computing device to school (BYOD).

 For 2017 we have decided to expand our BYOD programme as follows:

-Years 9, 11, 12 and 13 – all students will be required to bring a device that meets our minimum requirements as set at the end of this letter.
+Years 9, 11, 12 and 13 – all students are recommended to bring a device that meets our minimum requirements.

 We ask you to study the recommended specifications attached to this letter.